torproject/onionbalance/docs/design.md

 changes.

 On initial startup the management server will load the previously published main descriptor from the DHT if it exists.
-The main descriptor is used to prepopulate the introduction point set.
+A main descriptor is used to prepopulate the introduction point set.
 The management server regularly polls the HSDir system for a descriptor for each of its instances.

-When the management server receives a new descriptor from the HSDir system, it should before a number of checks to ensure that it is valid:
+When the management server receives a new descriptor from the HSDir system, it should perform a number of checks to ensure that it is valid,
+like:

 * Confirm that the descriptor has a valid signature and that the public key matches the instance that was requested.